Placar: Thematic editions

 A special about Pelé's 50th birthday, had sales of 99,700 of the 100,000 copies that were printed.
 The special edition even earned Placar an Esso Prize, the third the magazine has won.

 The success of that edition made Kfouri propose that Abril kept a line of thematic magazines with a small newsroom.
 Abril approved the idea, as long as there was no periodicity, but the timetable for 1991 called for 12 issues.
 "We made the 12," recalled Kfouri.
 "No one mentioned the magazine as 'Placar, Abril's monthly football magazine', but it was a fact that it was monthly.
 And its results began to live in the black ink."
 The only months when there was no numbered editions were December 1993, July 1994, August 1994 and February 1995.
 The magazine maintained its critic position of the Brazilian football brass, which made the president of Federação Paulista de Futebol, Eduardo José Farah, deny the publication's photographers entrance on the field for the 1991 Brazilian League finals, between Bragantino and São Paulo, in Bragança Paulista.

-During the 1994 World Cup, special editions were launched after every game the Brazilian national team played.
+During the 1994 World Cup, special editions were launched after every game the Brazil national team played.
 They were produced directly in Brazil with inferior paper, but the sales, weak for the first edition, grew steadily after each game.
 Starting with the fourth special edition, the sales were satisfactory, and the commemorative edition after the title sold over 500,000 copies.
 The series produced a profit of 500,000 dollars.

 This was the era when the magazine had its higher figure for a price: in August 1993, it cost 290,000 cruzeiros reais.